-In all samples our method produces better segmentations.
-It is clear in the first three columns that our method correctly segments folds that are entirely missed by FoldIt.
-In the fourth and sixth columns, FoldIt marks more area as "fold" than it should (red boxes).
+more area as "fold" than it should (red boxes).
 In the fifth column, FoldIt marks the entire dark area in the lower-left corner as "fold" even though it is not.
 This can also be seen in the first and fourth columns.
 Our method does not run into this problem, as it is trained on numerous examples where this part of the image, corresponding to the farthest visible part of the colon wall, is labeled as "not fold".
+This is in agreement with the results in Table 1, where we found that our method outperforms FoldIt on every metric used for evaluation.